 Plover, WI 54467

 - Pay online.
 Customers wishing to pay their utility bills via credit card.
 Customers should be aware that there will be a fee for this service, which will be applied to the credit card transaction.
 The fee varies depending on the dollar amount of the transaction.
-You will be informed of the fee prior to completing your transaction.
-To pay by phone, call the automated phone payment system (855) 786-5302.

 - Mailed to and made payable to the Village of Plover:

 Village of Plover